healdev/ultimate-image-optimization-helpers/index.md

-## Ultimate Image Optimization Helpers
+## Ultimate Image Optimization Helpers for WordPress

 This plugin offers the following features and optimization capabilities: